Every golfer who has won the PGA Championship

 Here is a list of all PGA Championship winners, going back to the inaugural event in 1916 won by James M. Barnes.

-This week, the 101st PGA Championship is being contested at Bethpage Black in Farmingdale, N.Y.
+The 101st PGA Championship concludes at Bethpage Black in Farmingdale, N.Y., on Sunday.
 Brooks Koepka is the defending champion.

 |YEAR